The importance of protecting nurses’ health during the Covid-19 pandemic, as we move out of lockdown.

-The leadership and professionalism shown by nursing staff during the Covid-19 pandemic is testament to their commitment to patient safety.
+The leadership and professionalism shown by nursing staff during the Covid-19 pandemic is a testament to their commitment to patient safety.
 The nursing profession has been at the forefront of the response to the pandemic, leading innovation and quality of treatment and care.

 This has to include making sure there is a smooth transition but also nursing staff are properly protected and supported.

 We are also very clear health and social care systems have to be prepared if there is another spike in Covid-19.

 Wellbeing and protection of staff